WinterSnowfall/chiatter/README.md

 **❄** The following python3 packages need to be installed: `prometheus_client, requests, chia-blockchain` (and dependencies).
 I leave the details up to you.
 As long as they're in the PYTHONPATH, chiatter will not complain.

+**❄** `chia-blockchain` version 1.3.0+ is required for chiatter to work.
+Trying to run it on earlier versions will prompt you to upgrade and will exit.

 **❄** A full chia node running on the same host.
 No, it's not possible to run it remotely at this point!

 **❄** HTTP port 8080 must be open for business (firewalls included), since the Prometheus server will need to access it in order to scrape and aggregate all the stats.